Wedrix/watchtower/README.md

 }
 ```

-For that kind of filter, avoid baking a single `$node->parentId()` value into the query unless the query is constructed for all buffered parent nodes.
-Use `NodeBuffer()` when the filter needs to account for every parent represented by the batch.
-See [Batching](#batching) for more details on how matching nodes are grouped.
+That kind of parent-specific filter is only safe when it can be expressed as a generic SQL predicate using the query aliases, without capturing one concrete parent id.

 Kindly refer to the **Helpful Utilities** section under **Selector Plugins** for helpful methods using the builder.